Conor Bradley: Return to Liverpool: 2023–2024 season

 On 21 January 2024, Bradley made his full Premier League debut in a 4–0 win over Bournemouth, starting the match and registering an assist for Diogo Jota's second goal.
 On 31 January, he scored his first goal for Liverpool in a 4–1 victory against Chelsea.
 He also registered two assists to his name, earning him the Man of the Match award for the second time in three days.

 On 25 February 2024, Bradley started for Liverpool at right-back in the 2024 EFL Cup final against Chelsea at Wembley Stadium, before being substituted in the 72nd minute.
 Liverpool went on to win the match 1–0 after extra time, earning Bradley his first trophy with the club.

-2024-2025 season
+2024–2025 season

 Having established himself as a rotational player during the 2023–24 season, Bradley earned high praise for his strong start to life under new manager Arne Slot during the 2024–25 season campaign.
 In particular, his performance in Liverpool's 2–0 Champions League victory over Real Madrid on 27 November 2024, which featured a crunching first-half tackle on French forward Kylian Mbappé, was hailed as a breakout moment for the young right-back.

 Liverpool won the 2024–25 Premier League, making Bradley the first Northern Irishman to win the league since Jonny Evans who won it with Manchester United in 2013.
 On 17 May 2025, it was announced that Bradley had signed a new long-term contract with Liverpool.

+2025–2026 season

-Bradley entered the 2025–26 season with a new shirt number changing from 84 to 12.
+Bradley entered the 2025–26 season with a new squad number changing from 84 to 12.
+On 8 January 2026, he sustained an knee injury during an 0–0 away draw against Arsenal which would sideline him for the rest of the season.
+Arsenal player Gabriel Martinelli received criticism after twice trying to push him from the pitch; he later apologised for his actions, saying he "didn't really understand".